woocommerce/our-team/readme.txt

 1. A link to the team members post archive is output beneath their description.
 This can be disabled using the `woothemes_our_team_args` filter if you want.
 2. That user now has control of what is displayed as their description.
 If they add some information to their bio from their profile page, that will display instead of any content you added to the team member content.
 If their bio is empty the standard description will appear as normal.

+= Team member archives and single pages don't look good = To cover archives and single pages would require the inclusion of a template engine which is beyond the scope of this lightweight plugin.
+That isn't to say it's not possible.
+We have a [tutorial](http://docs.woothemes.com/document/integrate-our-team-with-your-theme-for-full-archive-single-page-support/) for creating a tighter integration with your theme.

 = How do I contribute? =